Joel Ekstrand: Senior

 In December 2009, Ekstrand was called up by Sweden for the first time.
 He first appeared in the national squad as an unused substitute against Oman for the first time on 20 January 2010, winning 1–0.
 Ekstrand made his full Sweden debut in a friendly against Syria in 2010.

 Ekstrand's performances with Watford were rewarded with a return to the Sweden squad for the friendly game against Argentina on 6 February 2013.
 However, he withdrew from the squad due to a knee injury.
-It wasn't until on 5 March 2014 when he made his first Sweden appearance in four years, in a 2–1 loss against Turkey.
+On 5 March 2014, he made his first Sweden appearance in four years, in a 2–1 loss against Turkey.

 Personal life

 Following his move to Udinese, Ekstrand began to learn Italian three times a week and subsequently learned the language well.
 In May 2012, he was reportedly went to hospital after crashing his car following the club's party, but was released from the hospital and was fined by Udinese.

 In an interview with Watford Observer, Ekstrand also revealed that he speaks English and grew up supporting Arsenal as a young kid.